 Seated Hammer Curl (Beginner)

 Sit on a bench with back support and perform the same movement.
 Seated curls eliminate any possibility of momentum from your legs and hips, which forces the arms to do all the work.
 This is a great option if you catch yourself swaying during standing hammer curls.
-Use 10-15% less weight than standing.
+Use 10 to 15% less weight than standing.

 Curl one arm at a time while the other holds the dumbbell at your side.
 This lets you focus on each arm individually, which is useful for spotting and fixing left-right strength imbalances.
 It also doubles the time each arm spends under tension per set.
 Just make sure you don't lean toward the curling arm.
 Stay centered.